omaraflak/omaraflak.github.io/markdown/cuda.md

 # Writing A Kernel

-We'll now write our first kernel and all the surrounding code to make it run.
+We'll now write our first kernel.
 Let's continue with the example we took earlier, adding two arrays together:

 ```cpp
 #include <stdio.h>